Delivering media to different devices — on desktop, mobile, and connected TVs — requires a mix of ever-changing technologies:

 - ap-southeast-2 (Sydney)

 Note that there are cost implications when moving ingestion and origin to another region.
-Please contact your Brightcove account manager for further information.
+Please contact your Brightcove Customer Success Manager for further information.

 Are all Brightcove accounts on Dynamic Delivery?

 Yes, all new publishers (both Video Cloud and Once) will be configured with Dynamic Delivery.
 All existing accounts have been migrated to Dynamic Delivery and and the legacy ingest system has been turned off.